 Now that remote work is the new normal, it’s the perfect time to foster a furry friend.
 It’s a win-win: you’ll enjoy the unconditional love and company of an animal while providing them with some much-needed attention, care, and comfort.

-12. Get a taste of history and homestyle food at Manuel’s Tavern
+14. Get a Taste of History & Homestyle Food at Manuel’s Tavern

 Founded in 1956, Manuel’s Tavern has become known as Atlanta’s most famous political bar.
 Its founder, prominent DeKalb politician Manuel Maloof, created the tavern specifically to focus on conversation.
 He even went so far as to ban live music or a jukebox.
 The bar is an almost-required stop for Democratic candidates, and Jimmy Carter announced his 1970 gubernatorial bid at Manuel’s.